GriaineigisO/Griaineigis-s-Language-Generator/notes.md

 #Phonology

 Phonotactic ideas:

-* Two vowels together must share a quality, like height
+- Two vowels together must share a quality, like height
-* fricatives can't occur after plosives
+- fricatives can't occur after plosives
-* /f/ can only occur in onset
+- /f/ can only occur in onset
-* plosives can occur only in onset, either they become fricatives elsewhere or just drop
+- plosives can occur only in onset, either they become fricatives elsewhere or just drop
-* plosives can occur only word initially
+- plosives can occur only word initially
-* all non-high vowels in non-initial syllables become /a/

 .
 .